 | ↑↑ Home | ↑ UNIX |

-To prevent disappointments, I have to state right away that all of these are command-line programs, both because I tend to work mostly in terminal windows and because I lack the time to program nice GUIs.
+To prevent disappointments, I have to state right away that almost all of these are command-line programs, both because I tend to work mostly in terminal windows and because I lack the time to program nice GUIs.
 So, no eye-candy.
 Additionally, even though all of the programs work well for their intended purpose, different people work in different ways, and not all of them might be useful to everybody.
 To facilitate your decision whether to try them out, I have classified them as follows:

 Production code